-Written by Marcus Betschel, Head of Digital & Performance
+Written by Marcus Betschel, General Manager

 The media and marketing industry loves to lament the death of the agency and the collapse of its model.
 But these stories of demise are greatly exaggerated.
 Instead, agencies with skilled, cross-functional, flexible teams have evolved to meet the challenges of a digital era.
 That means high calibre cross-disciplined people, those who challenge convention, have never been so highly prized.
 Silos and narrow skillsets, however, face an existential threat.

 Barely a day passes without some disenfranchised industry person taking to the trade press to lament the various failures of agencies and warn of their impending death.
 These articles often reference ‘the agency billing model’, how it will be replaced by a particular consultancy approach, or, more often than not, the absence of a particular specialist or piece of technology that the author just happens to be selling.

 I’m not about to diminish the challenges that lie ahead for all parties in these stories.
 There has never been a more rapidly changing digital landscape.
 But change always presents opportunity.
 So don’t listen to the doom mongers and their sandwich board prophecies.
 The sky is not falling in.

 But Darwinism is unquestionably at play.
 The Covid-19 pandemic has exposed which agencies are digitally fit for the future and structured to evolve at an accelerated rate of change.

 Large agency holding groups are scrambling to restructure and a new wave of independent agencies are vying to take advantage of the digital new world order.

 However, some independent agencies are falling into the trap of over specialisation and creating silos of delivery and service.
 They should avoid making the same mistakes that holding groups are now desperately trying to unwind.